Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Quick answer.
 A chartered accountant may unilaterally terminate an engagement if a legitimate ground is established (persistent non-payment, conflict of interest, AML suspicion, refusal to cooperate from the client).
 The procedure requires a reasonable notice period (two to three months in practice), notification by registered letter with acknowledgement of receipt (LRAR), the prompt return of the documents belonging to the client and final invoicing up to the effective date.
-The legal framework rests on decree n° 2007-1387 (OEC Code of Conduct) and decree n° 2012-432 of 30 March 2012, supplemented by the AML duties under article L.561-2 of the French Monetary and Financial Code.
+The legal framework rests on articles 141 to 169 of decree n° 2012-432 of 30 March 2012 (the code of conduct, notably article 156 on just and reasonable grounds), supplemented by the AML duties under article L.561-2 of the French Monetary and Financial Code.

 2026 context: why formalising the termination has become strategic#

-The firm-client relationship has grown more complex in recent years under three converging trends: the generalisation of electronic invoicing on 1 September 2026, the tightening of Tracfin oversight (the chartered accountancy profession transmits more than 1,800 suspicion declarations per year according to Tracfin activity reports), and the continuous rise of civil litigation targeting firms.
+The firm-client relationship has grown more complex in recent years under three converging trends: the generalisation of electronic invoicing on 1 September 2026, the tightening of Tracfin oversight (chartered accountants transmitted around 720 suspicion declarations in 2024, and statutory auditors around 141, according to Tracfin's 2024 report on declaring professions), and the continuous rise of civil litigation targeting firms.
 In this context, terminating an engagement without formalism exposes the firm to a double risk: disciplinary sanction before the regional disciplinary chamber of the Order, and a contractual liability action from the former client.

-At Hayot Expertise, a firm registered with the French Order of Chartered Accountants of Paris Île-de-France, we support each year several directors facing a termination (either incurred or initiated).
-Recently, a fellow Paris firm asked us to take over an urgent patrimonial holding file: the previous termination, made by simple email, had left the annual tax return package unfinished six weeks before the filing deadline.
-This guide formalises the procedure we apply internally to avoid this kind of situation.
+At Hayot Expertise, a firm registered with the French Order of Chartered Accountants of Paris Île-de-France, we handle file takeovers within the confraternal-letter framework of article 163 of decree n° 2012-432.
+A termination notified by simple email, without an organised handover, can leave the annual tax return package unfinished a few weeks before the filing deadline: this guide formalises the procedure that avoids this kind of situation.

 What legal framework governs termination on the chartered accountant's initiative?#